LamininSolutions/mfsql-connector/source/introduction/requirements/index.rst

  - Target vault must be pre-existing
  - M-Files client must be installed on SQL Server
- - Powershell must be installed and enabled on the SQL and M-Files serverThe vault settings and application installation can be updated manually if powershell is not enabled
+ - Powershell must be installed and enabled on the SQL and M-Files server.
+The vault settings and application installation can be updated manually if powershell is not enabled
  - M-Files desktop client must be installed on M-Files Server
  - Each Vault requires a dedicated database
  - In it recommended to use a database naming conversion to link the database with the vault